Apply for Scholarships

 For details on how to apply to either Teacher Preparation Program, please contact Dr. Kisha Daniels (Secondary Program: 9-12 licensure), Dr. Jan Riggsbee (Elementary Program: K-6 licensure), or see Our Study Options tab for further information.

-Awards for Existing Duke Students
+Awards for Current Duke Students

 Winfred Quinton Holton Prize for Educational Research